zenitraM/Android-Couchbase-Callback/README.md

     adb shell am start -n com.couchbase.callback/.AndroidCouchbaseCallback

+## Examples

+Android Couchbase Callback now includes a couple of sample applications to help you get started.

+* PhoneGapCouchApp - this is basic PhoneGap demonstration application hosted inside a couchapp

+* PhotoShare - this photo sharing application shows the power of using Couchbase Mobile with Apache Callback to build real applications
+** Install the couchapp following the instructions above from the examples/PhotoShare/couchapp directory ** (Optional) Refactor the ExampleAppActivity class and package name (see https://github.com/couchbaselabs/Android-Couchbase-Callback/blob/master/examples/PhotoShare/src/com/docomoinnovations/couchbase/photoshare/PhotoShare.java)
+** (Optional) Replace the application icon with a custom icon (see https://github.com/couchbaselabs/Android-Couchbase-Callback/blob/master/examples/PhotoShare/res/drawable/icon.png)
+** (Optional) Update the app_name string (see https://github.com/couchbaselabs/Android-Couchbase-Callback/blob/master/examples/PhotoShare/res/values/strings.xml)

 ## Assumptions

 A few assumptions are currently made to reduce the number of options that must be configured to get started.
 Currently these can only be changed by modifying the code.